 A rural jewel set between the sparkling Lakes Como and Iseo, the Imagna Valley is a lush green oasis that remains relatively untouched by tourism.
-Known for its delicious local cheeses as well as its soothing thermal waters, it is the perfect place to relax & unwind whilst surrounded by magnificent vistas and evocative history.
+Known for its delicious local cheeses as well as its soothing thermal waters, it is the perfect place to relax and unwind whilst surrounded by magnificent vistas and evocative history.
 Dotted with ancient hamlets, unique traditional houses and Romanesque architecture, the settlements of Lombardy are a delightful escape from the crowds. are surprising for their elegant minimalism.

 Relax, rejuvenate and rewind to a simpler time

 "Everyone had a super time in the amazing Imagna Valley and the lovely hotel, the family who owned the hotel couldn’t have been more helpful.
 The food was amazing and the facilities also.
 We would like to book again with a different itinerary!" – Marian, Group Organiser